 - Don’t be Late for an Important Date: On the day of the hearing, you will want to arrive 10-15 minutes early.
 You will need to find the Courtroom where your case is being heard.
 You and your witness should check in with the Court.

 - Check In: Each courthouse has different rules for “checking in”.
 Some require that you fill out a form, some will call your case as they go through their list of cases, and some have staff members in the Courtroom.
-Be sure to ask your attorney or if you are not represented a staff member in the Courtroom about what is expected.
+Be sure to ask your attorney about what is expected.
+If you are not represented, ask a staff member in the Courtroom about what is expected.

 - Hurry Up and Wait: The Court will have other cases on the docket, and you will have to wait for your case to be called.
 We will never be 100% sure if your case will be first, or last.
 You have to show up on time and be ready.

-- Once the hearing begins there are certain questions the Court will need to have you answer.
+- Q & A Time: Once the hearing begins there are certain questions the Court will need to have you answer.
 We will go over them in a preparation meeting, but here are some examples:

 - How long have you lived in Maryland?